The Complete College Dorm Packing Checklist for First-Year Students (Updated for 2026)

 - “Handy” made pallet furniture for the TV Console and the coffee table.
 They also miraculously held up very well.

-- We did buy her a new mattress for her bed just because I can’t stand the thought of sleeping on a used mattress and it is something that she can use in her apartment when she moves out on her own.
+- We did buy her a new mattress for her bed just because I can’t stand the thought of sleeping on a used mattress and it is something that she uses in her adult apartment.

 - Dollar Tree can also be your friend for kitchen items, plates, glassware, and cleaning supplies.
 They also have great storage bins and totes that are perfect for bathroom necessities.
 Don’t forget that you can order online and have it delivered to your local store for quick and easy pick-up.